Maria Chappelle-Nadal: Trump assassination social media post

 On August 17, 2017, in response to the Unite the Right rally in Charlottesville, Virginia, Chappelle-Nadal replied to a comment on one of her Facebook posts, writing "I hope Trump is assassinated!"
 She then deleted the comment, though it quickly spread online.
 The U.S. Secret Service said it was investigating her comment.
 Chappelle-Nadal later told KMOV, "No, I don't want to see anyone assassinated, but he should not be president, he should be impeached."
 She later issued a formal apology for her comments.

 Missouri U.S. Senator Claire McCaskill, Congressman Lacy Clay, and Missouri Senate Minority Leader Gina Walsh were among the state and national Democrats calling for her resignation.
 The St. Louis Post-Dispatch has called for her resignation.
 In response to Chappelle-Nadal's social media post State Representative Joshua Peters sent a letter to the chairman of the Rules, Joint Rules, Resolutions and Ethics Committee, requesting that a special committee consider Chappelle-Nadal's "censure or removal" from office.
 Missouri Lt.
 Governor Mike Parson's office said he would call for Chappelle-Nadal's expulsion from office under Article III, Section 18 of the Missouri Constitution, which allows the Missouri Senate to expel a member with a two-thirds vote.
 On August 22, Senate Democratic Caucus Leader, Senator Gina Walsh, removed Chappelle-Nadal from all Senate committee assignments due to her comments.
-On September 13, 2017, the Missouri State Senate publicly condemned Chappelle-Nadal for her comments, by a vote of 28–2.

 Other roles

 Chappelle-Nadal is a former member of the Democratic National Committee, serving from 2005 to 2009.
 Chappelle-Nadal worked as director of communications for Lt.
 Governor Joe Maxwell in 2010.
 She also served as the director of boards and commissions, later becoming Missouri's senior advocate.
 Legislation associated with her work in these roles includes the Senior Care and Protection Act of 2003, and the Missouri Senior Rx Generic Drug Rebate.
 In addition, Chappelle-Nadal was one of Missouri's superdelegates to the 2008 Democratic National Convention in Denver, Colorado.
 Chappelle-Nadal currently serves as director on the University City School Board.

+Chappelle-Nadal worked as a legislative aid to former St. Louis County Council Chair Rita Heard Days November 2020 – August 2022.
+She filed a discrimination claim over her dismissal, which was settled in 2023.